What is aloo gobi?

 2. Cook the spice and onion paste

-- Add some oil that we used to fry the potatoes in the last step to a pan.
+- Add some oil that we used to fry the potatoes in the last step to a large pan.
 Saute the chopped onions over medium heat until translucent and start to caramelize.

 - Transfer the onion to the blender.
 Add the chopped tomatoes and a small amount of water to blend until it becomes a paste.
 Set aside.